 Computer Voice: D6 crane keeps informing Artyom of his progress in a calm pre-recorded female voice while the biomass tries to break into the cabin.

 Contemplate Our Navels: The preferred past time of some Metro inhabitants, generally trying to make sense of a post-apocalyptic world.
-Notable musings include the guy that speculates that ghosts and the like now exists because the nuclear war blew up Hell.
+Notable musings include the guy that speculates that ghosts and the like now exists because the nuclear war blew up Heaven and Hell.

 Cool, but Inefficient: Scopes on pneumatic weapons and firearms.
 There are only two levels in the game big enough for long-distance sniping, glares and oily thumbprints on the optics obstruct vision in the dark and the zoom is excessive for even medium-ranged combat.
 The scoped Tihar rifle looks awesome though.